 Applications of the Integral

 The integral of the square root function has applications in calculating areas, volumes, and other physical quantities.
-For example, we can use the integral to find the area between the curve y = √x and the x-axis over a given interval.
+As an example, we can use the integral to find the area between the curve y = √x and the x-axis over a given interval.

 Real-World Examples